N-Zubko/coffeebar-project/README.md

 The port has been changed from the default one to 8080 by specifying it as an environment variable.

 The page will reload when you make changes.
-You may also see any lint errors in the console.
+You may also see any lint errors in the console. -->

+landing page of a cafe